genestack/user-tutorials/user-guide/source/guide/genestack-features.rst

 On Genestack, you will find many apps to process bioinformatics data, but you will also find a range of graphical, interactive apps that help users better understand their data.
-This ranges from our :ref:`fastqc` app that visualises the quality of raw or preprocessed sequencing reads, to our :ref:`variant-explorer` app, performing real-time interactive genomic variant filtering by type, impact, quality, frequency, etc.
+This ranges from our FastQC Report app that visualises the quality of raw or preprocessed sequencing reads, to our Variant Explorer app, performing real-time interactive genomic variant filtering by type, impact, quality, frequency, etc.
-All the Genestack applications are described in the section :ref:`pipelines`.
+All the Genestack applications are described in the section **Pipelines**.

 Format-free files
 -----------------